odoo/documentation/content/applications/inventory_and_mrp/maintenance/maintenance_calendar.rst

    :alt: New event creation pop-up window.

 Clicking :guilabel:`Create` on the pop-up window saves the new request with no additional details.
-If the request's creation should be canceled, click :guilabel:`Cancel`.
+If the request's creation should be cancelled, click :guilabel:`Cancel`.

 To add more details and schedule the request for a specific date and time, click :guilabel:`Edit`.